 [Boxing] managers, like book publishers, make most of the money, but trainers, like editors, participate more directly in the artists’ labors.
 Bimstein and Brown [trainers of Tommy Jackson] are editors of prizefighters.
 Mediocrity depresses them; they are excited by talent, even latent.
 What they dream about is genius, but unfortunately, that is harder to identify.
 Technically, they can do a lot for a fighter–excise redundant gesture and impose a severe logic of punching…

-“Broken Fighter Arrives,” the tale of Louis vs. Marciano, serves as an endearingly simple explanation for people’s love of sports as it lies squarely on the connection made between those who do and those who watch.
+“Broken Fighter Arrives,” the tale of that great ‘passing-of-the-torch’ bout in 1951, Joe Louis vs Rocky Marciano, serves as an endearingly simple explanation for people’s love of sports as it lies squarely on the connection made between those who do and those who watch.
 Without the element of recognition and attachment that emerges between boxer and fan, we are left with mere entertainment.
-But once the connection is made, the sport becomes an integral part of who the fan is.
+But once the connection is made, a boxing match can become an integral part of who the fan is.
 In this way, sports are not dissimilar to the arts.

-Liebling identifies with Joe Louis because he is the champion who ruled during his own prime years.
-Unavoidably, the decline of Louis reflects the decline of Liebling himself.
-Watching Louis fall to the younger Marciano may have been the saddest moment in Liebling’s life as a boxing fan.
+Liebling identifies with Joe Louis because he is the champion who ruled during his own prime years and, unavoidably, the decline of “The Brown Bomber” reflects the decline of Liebling himself.
+Watching the great Louis fall to the younger Marciano may have been the saddest moment in Liebling’s life as a boxing fan.
 With the fight over, he channels his state of mind by quoting an exchange from a couple sitting near him: